Together Across Oceans: New York Hurricane Maria Memorial Concept

 Collaborators: Daniel Xu

 Status: 2015 Jardins de Métis International Garden Festival Competition Entry

 Location: Québec, Canada

-At different times, each of us may find joy in play, in nature, or in companionship.
+Each of us may find joy in play, nature, or through companionship at different times.
 It is the emotion of great delight or happiness caused by something exceptionally good or satisfying; elation.
 Our proposal seeks to create a vibrant and intriguing public space where visitors can experience joy in each of those three ways.
 The happier you feel in a space, the longer you stay.

 We also hope Hemispheric Rock can remind people of the importance of human interactions as we become more dependent on our digital gadgets.
 While serendipity cannot be forced, we attempt to create spaces that bring pleasant surprises through people’s interactions with nature and social interactions among themselves.

 The installation will be located along the east-west axis, partially shaded by forest canopies.
 Their exact placement will be determined by the sun and shade distribution of the selected site paired with plant preferences.
-Each planter has a theme, featuring the cultivated beauty and naturalist wilderness from the garden and the forest.
-The characters of these plantings will be emphasized through encounters with the planters.
-As Reford Gardens is described as “a plantsman’s cabinet of curiosities”, Hemisphere Rocker tries to renew that curiosity by creating new ways of displaying the plantings.
+Each planter has a theme featuring the cultivated beauty and naturalist wilderness from the garden and the forest.
+Visitors will be able to wander freely among them.
+As Reford Gardens is described as “a plantsman’s cabinet of curiosities,” Hemisphere Rocker tries to renew that curiosity by creating new ways of displaying the plantings.